Laminate Flooring Cost

 When deciding to fit any style of flooring, it's a good time to consider underfloor heating.

-Once only an option for the wealthy, more homes are starting to fit this style of heating due to advancements in technology driving the price down.
+In the past, this was quite an expensive addition to a home in the UK.
+However, more homes are starting to fit this style of heating due to advancements in technology driving the price down.

 Often able to be fitted by your floor specialist, under-floor heating may not be as expensive as expected.
-Prices start at around £59 per m².
-This means for a 15m² it would cost around £900.
+The cost of underfloor heating starts at around £59 per m².
+This means for am area of 15m², it would cost around £900.

 Although...

-A floor fitting specialist may be able to lay your under-floor heating, it is always best to have a qualified electrician to connect it up to your homes electrical system.
+A floor fitting specialist may be able to lay your under-floor heating, it is always best to hire a qualified electrician to connect it up to your home electrical system.

 The cost of materials will usually take the largest chunk out of your laminate flooring budget.